SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 * Exporting GL points decimal amount should be lowered to 2
 * Warning when sending to comp if comp is loaded
 * Crash when changing group of lifter and sending to comp if already in competition
+* Right-click on attempt to open menu and change it's judging

 #### Animations:
 * Animation LifterInfo
-* Animation Group transition spectator panel
+* Animation Group sliding transition spectator panel
 * Animation Lifter order
 * Animation Datagrid judge color (pulse or boing)